-- Annual Public Law Center U.S. Supreme Court Update and Fundraiser (2012 to present).
-To date he has co-chaired an annual event which raised over $150,000 for Public Law Center office located in the U.S. Bankruptcy Court in Santa Ana, California.
+- Annual Public Law Center Supporter and Fundraiser (2010 to present).
+To date, Mr. Marshack has co-chaired an annual event which raised over $150,000 for the Public Law Center office located in the U.S. Bankruptcy Court in Santa Ana, California.

 - Temporary Judge Orange County Superior Court (1990 – Present)

 - Mediator (1994 – Present)

 - Completed initial training at Pepperdine University (1993)

 - Completed Subsequent Training at St. John’s University of Law through American Bankruptcy Law Institute Bankruptcy Mediation Training Program.
 Certificate of ABI/St. John’s University of Law awarded December, 2015

 - Vice Chairman and Member of the Board of Management, Armed Services YMCA Camp Pendleton, California (2006 – 2009)